-With that said, the recovery of the stock market is a somewhat complicated topic.
-In this post, I’ll dig deeper into why conversations about the future of the stock market become so complicated, historical events we can learn from, and how investors should react while waiting for the stock market to recover.
+With that said, the stock market’s recovery is a somewhat complicated topic.
+In this post, I’ll dig deeper into why conversations about the stock market’s future become so complex, historical events we can learn from, and how investors should react while waiting for the stock market to recover.

 Why a Straightforward Answer is Hard to Find

-When you have questions about the future of the market, including if it recovers previous highs, you may feel like it’s difficult to find straightforward answers.
-Every time we invest, we are making a bet on an uncertain future.
+When you have questions about the market’s future, including if it recovers from previous highs, you may find it difficult to find straightforward answers.
+Every time we invest, we make a bet on an uncertain future.

 And since we can’t predict the future, we must instead look at historical performance.
 And though past performance can’t guarantee future results, it can provide many valuable insights.
 So, what does history have to tell us?

-History provides different information on the recovery of the stock market based on what the stock market is recovering from.
+History provides different information on the stock market’s recovery based on what the stock market is recovering from.
 The three main types of downturns you’ll hear about are corrections, crashes, and bear markets.
 But what’s the difference between these three types of decreases?

-A stock market correction is when there is a 10% decrease in value from the stock market’s 52-week high.
+A stock market correction is a 10% decrease in value from the stock market’s 52-week high.
 In the United States, the S&P 500 is the yardstick by which we measure drawdowns.
 In a correction, the 10% decrease in value may happen over days, weeks, or even months.
-Corrections are a natural part of the roller coaster ride that is the stock market and are often in response to a specific event, which leads investors to sell.
+Corrections are a natural part of the roller coaster ride in the stock market and are often in response to a specific event, which leads investors to sell.

 A correction is often part of a bull market – prices rise irrationally high, and a correction brings them back down to their reasonable or “correct” value.

 While a correction happens over an extended period, a stock market crash is when there’s a 10% decline in a single day.
-If a crash occurs and stock prices drop another 10%, to a total reduction of 20%, we’ve officially entered a bear market.
+If a crash occurs and stock prices drop another 10%, we’ve officially entered a bear market to a total reduction of 20%.
 Bear markets are big news because even though they don’t always result in a recession, they often do.
-While a bear market signifies that investors believe the economy is going to take a turn for the worse, it’s part of the market’s cycle.
+While a bear market signifies that investors believe the economy will take a turn for the worse, it’s part of the market’s cycle.
 Between 1928 and 2019, the U.S. economy, as measured by the S&P 500, has had 25 bear markets and 26 bull markets.
-For each of those 25 bear markets, the stock market recovered, every time.
+For each of those 25 bear markets, the stock market recovered every time.

-As previously mentioned, it’s difficult to talk about the future of the stock market.
+As previously mentioned, it isn’t easy to talk about the stock market’s future.
 Instead, we look at historical performance to help us make educated guesses.
-One issue with this approach is that it can leave us unsettled, especially if there’s a stock market crash, and the cause feels like something new and unprecedented.
+One issue with this approach is that it can leave us unsettled, especially if there’s a stock market crash and the cause feels like something new and unprecedented.

 But no matter whether it’s a crash, correction, or bear market, the stock market has eventually recovered.
 Even when it comes to bear markets, a bull market has always returned and more than made up for the gains that were lost.
-On average, in the United States during a bear market, stock prices have dropped by 36%, but during a bull market, they have gained 112%.
+On average, in the United States, stock prices have dropped by 36% during a bear market, but they have gained 112% during a bull market.

-If we know that the stock market always recovers, then the question becomes not if the stock market will recover, but when it will improve.
+If we know that the stock market always recovers, the question becomes not if it will recover but when it will improve.
 And this is where things get tricky.

-Recovering from a correction or even a crash is quicker than recovering from a bear market.
-In the United States, the average recovery from a stock market crash has taken four months, and the average bear market has lasted about 14 months, with the subsequent recovery taking two years.
-It’s important to note that these are averages and keep in mind the outliers.
-The time it takes for the stock market to recover varies depending on a wide variety of factors, including current events, legislation, job growth, trade, etc.
+Recovering from a correction or crash is quicker than recovering from a bear market.
+In the United States, the average recovery from a stock market crash has taken four months.
+The average bear market has lasted about 14 months, with the subsequent recovery taking two years.
+It’s important to note that these are averages and consider the outliers.
+The time it takes for the stock market to recover varies depending on various factors, including current events, legislation, job growth, trade, etc.

-The Nikkei, which is the Japanese version of the S&P 500, has been in a long-term bear market for over 30 years.
+The Nikkei, the Japanese version of the S&P 500, has been in a long-term bear market for over 30 years.

 Reactions to Downturns